-If something is not right, you will need to examine it (see the section, "If your kit does not work after completing assembly").
+If something is not right, you will need to examine it.

 ⇒ Adjustment of the passband, L2, L3, L4 and L5

 For this adjustment you will need an "alignment" tool suitable for this type of coils; if you use a screwdriver, you risk breaking the core of the coil.